kergoth/dotvim-old/README.rst

 - Integrate MacVim's 'fullscreen' and 'fuoptions' into shell.vim (http://peterodding.com/code/vim/shell/)
 - Show the pyflakes error message in the cursor bubble
-- Fix gitcommit, it no longer shows the diff of the commit
 - Figure out how to deal with pylint/pyflakes interactions.
 The pyflakes plugin sets quickfix items, and it regenerates it automatically on certain events, which means it blows away the pylint messages from :make.
 Perhaps